-Best photos: Snowflakes | EarthSky.org
+A few favorite snowflake photos | EarthSky.org

-Kris Orr captured this snowflake in Mercer County, New Jersey on December 30, 2017.
+Kris Orr captured this snowflake in Mercer County, New Jersey, in December 2017.

-We’ve gotten a bunch of very cool photos of snowflakes from the EarthSky community.
-Here are a few of the coolest.
-Thank you so much for sharing them with us!

 Photo by Sonia Khanvilkar.